-Hospitalization is needed only if the patient has intractable vomiting, altered sensorium or bleeding tendencies.
+Patients can also visit the top gastroenterology hospital in Mangalore only if the patient has intractable vomiting, altered sensorium or bleeding tendencies.

 It is important to note that chronic hepatitis caused by HBV, HCV and HDV are treatable by oral medications and injections which is against the myth that there is “no treatment available for HBV, HDV and HCV”.
 Treatment is costlier and response rate varies.
 Hence “PREVENTION IS BETTER THAN CURE”.

 Once cirrhosis is present, further treatment may prevent progression of underlying liver disease or development of its complications like ascites, hepatocellular carcinoma, variceal bleed etc. Liver transplantation can be considered in advanced disease.

 Hepatocellular carcinoma can be treated by resection, chemotherapy, radiologically ( TACE/ RFA) or liver transplantation.

 Hepatitis caused by viruses is preventable by good hygiene, safe water, safe blood and blood products and safe sexual practice.
 Hepatitis A and B can be prevented by vaccines.
 It is wiser to prevent than to treat a disease or its complication.

 Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered…